Payment analytics

 Number of credit cards, during the selected period and the same period last year, that were checked using the Account Updater and identified as due for renewal.

-Number of orders, during the selected period and the same period last year, with successfully updated expiration date using the Expiry Date Checker, that were converted into a successful renewal.
+Number of orders, during the selected period and the same period last year, with a successfully updated expiration date using the Expiry Date Checker, that were converted into a successful renewal.

 Dynamic Re-routing graphs